The Final Few Moments

 “You’ll be busy with work, you won’t have time for me,” she said.

 “There’s supposed to be interesting neighborhoods on the west side, full of galleries and restaurants, and old Victorian and Craftsmen housing.
 And the waterfront has been totally revived.
-If you start coming up during the week, I can get rid of the hotel suite and we can rent an apartment or a flat.”
+If you start coming up during the week, I can get rid of the hotel suite and we can rent an apartment or flat.”

 He hadn’t the motivation to explore the city himself, even though he’d been commuting from Westchester to Buffalo for more than a year.
 He worked late most nights and stayed downtown at the Hotel Lafayette in a suite his company kept on reserve for him, which was a sterile living space he’d done zippo to personalize, but was functional and located within walking distance of the office.
-One of the best things about coming home on weekends was surrounding himself with Sasha’s design touches, the warm and welcoming environment she created with just the right selection of furniture, the perfect color in every room, the strategically placed plants and flowers and artwork, the one wall in the family room crammed with framed photos, the den with its overflowing bookcases.
+One of the best things about coming home on weekends was surrounding himself with Sasha’s design touches, the warm and welcoming environment she created with her selection of furniture, the perfect color in every room, the strategically placed plants and flowers and artwork, the one wall in the family room crammed with framed photos, the den with its overflowing bookcases.
 She’d performed her decorating magic everywhere they’ve lived, transforming each successive house into an inviting, intimate home.
-She could do it again in Buffalo if they moved into a temporary pied-a-terre; they’d still keep the house in Mount Kisco, of course, for when Robert transferred back to corporate headquarters, and for Erin to come home to during semester breaks and again after she graduated, if she hadn’t found a job, a likely scenario since she was considering a major not in Economics or Math as Robert suggested, but in Humanities, which would make her slightly more employable than a paroled felon.
+She could do it again in Buffalo if they moved into a temporary pied-a-terre; they’d still keep the house in Mount Kisco, of course, for when Robert transferred back to corporate headquarters, and for Erin to come home during semester breaks and again after she graduated, if she hadn’t found a job, a likely scenario since she was considering a major not in Economics or Math as Robert suggested, but in Theater, which in Robert’s view would make her slightly more employable than a paroled felon.

 With Erin gone they definitely needed each other.
 That was important to Robert: that Sasha need him as much as he needed her.
 And since he couldn’t be at home right now, she would have to come to him.